 People do it all the time with guns.

-But uh I think the American people will figure out by election day that abortion is still legal in America, Greg Jarrett, in spite of all the hype and hyperbole and demagoguery going on.
+I agree with you, but I think the American people will figure out by Election Day that abortion is still legal in America, Greg Jarrett, in spite of all the hype and hyperbole and demagoguery going on.

-Yeah, i the predictable anger and hysteria is overwrought, as you point out, Sean.
+Yeah, the predictable anger and hysteria is overwrought, as you point out, Sean.

 Abortion is not now outlawed nationwide.